azagniotov/ant-style-path-matcher/README.md

 4. Specify whether to trim tokenized paths.
 The default is `false` - do not trim

 #### _Testing_
 The matcher has been thoroughly tested.
-The unit test cases have been kindly borrowed from Spring's `AntPathMatcherTests` in order to achieve matcher behaviour parity, you can refer to [AntPathMatcherTest](../master/src/test/java/io/github/azagniotov/matcher/AntPathMatcherTest.java)
+The unit test cases have been kindly borrowed from Spring's `AntPathMatcherTests` in order to achieve matcher behaviour parity, you can refer to [AntPathMatcherTest](../master/src/test/java/io/github/azagniotov/matcher/AntPathMatcherTest.java) to view the test cases

 #### _Credits_
 * Part of this README description has been kindly borrowed from Spring's `AntPathMatcher`